chzerv/ansible-role-samba/README.md

   - `active directory domain controller`
 + `samba_realm`: Specifies the Kerberos or Active Directory (AD) realm the host is part of.

++ `samba_log_file`: The file where logs are saved.
+If left empty, logging will be done through `syslog`.
++ `samba_log_size`: Maximum size of the log file.
++ `samba_log_level`: Controls the verbosity of the logs, with level 0 being the minimum, and level 10 being the maximum.

++ `samba_apply_cve_2017_7494_mitigations`: Whether to apply a workaround for [CVE-2017-7494](https://nvd.nist.gov/vuln/detail/CVE-2017-7494).
+If SELinux is enabled, there is no need for it.
+Otherwise, the `nt pipe support = no` option is used, which breaks browsing shares from Windows.
 + `samba_hosts_allow`: A space separated list of hosts which are allowed to access the service.
 + `samba_server_min_protocol`: The minimum protocol version that clients are allowed to use.
 + `samba_server_min_protocol` The maximum protocol version that is supported by the server.